N3b3x/hf-tmc5160-driver/examples/esp32/docs/fatigue_test.md

 **Solutions**:
 1. Check if motor can actually rotate 360° (may be truly unbounded)
-2. Verify StallGuard2 is working (check SG_RESULT values)
+2. **StallGuard2 variant**: Verify StallGuard2 is working (check SG_RESULT values)
-3. Ensure SpreadCycle mode is active during homing
+3. **StallGuard2 variant**: Ensure SpreadCycle mode is active during homing
+4. **Encoder variant**: Verify encoder is connected and reading position correctly
-4. Check motor current is adequate for stall detection
+5. Check motor current is adequate for stall detection
-5. Verify mechanical stops are present and functional
+6. Verify mechanical stops are present and functional
+7. **Safety Limit Reached**: If you see "SAFETY LIMIT: Motor rotated X° (exceeds 360° limit)", the motor exceeded the safety limit - check for position tracking issues or mechanical problems

 ### Frequency Too High